Op Amp Bandwidth, Frequency Response, Gain Bandwidth Product

 - op-amp bandwidth, gain-bandwidth product, open and closed loop frequency response: what they are and how they affect operational amplifier circuit design.

-Operational amplifier bandwidth and frequency response are key parameters for any circuit.
+Operational amplifier bandwidth, frequency response and gain bandwidth product are key parameters for any circuit.

-Typically operational amplifiers are used for comparatively low frequency circuits, but with the performance of these chips is improving all the time, much higher bandwidth op amps and op amp circuits are available.
+Typically op amps are used for comparatively low frequency circuits, but with the performance of these chips is improving all the time, much higher bandwidth op amps and op amp circuits are available.

 The bandwidth of the op-amp itself obviously has a bearing on the design of the op amp circuit and the frequency response or bandwidth available for the circuit.